HumaIlyas/DjangoNews/README.md

 ### Full Testing

 #### Compatibility testing
-The website was tested across multiple devices such as desktop, laptops, tablets, ipads and mobiles, and browsers manually. people were asked to visit the website on a variety of devices, to setup accounts within the world news and to leave their comments and like the news.
+The website was tested across multiple devices such as desktop, laptops, tablets, ipads and mobiles, and browsers manually. people were asked to visit the website on a variety of devices, to setup accounts within the World News and to leave their comments and like the news.
 This feedback was very useful to determine any bugs that may have been present.

-Below are the list of Internet Browsers that were used to test the display of the website:
+Below is the list of Internet Browsers that were used to test the display of the website:
 * Google Chrome
 * Microsoft Edge
 * Internet Explorer

 </br>Manual testing was carried out using the above browsers.
-No bugs or desplay issues could be identified.
+No bugs or display issues could be identified.

 #### Functionality testing
 Chrome developer tools were used throughout the project for testing and solving problems with responsiveness and style issues.